 Journal of Offender Rehabilitation Volume:38 Issue:1 Dated:2003 Pages:19 to 31

-Abstract: An identity theory perspective defines stigma as negative labeling, which may
+Abstract: An identity theory perspective defines stigma as negative labeling.
+Drawing on

-establish primary deviance.
-The results indicate that probationers perceived
+establish the presence of primary deviance.
+Results indicate that probationers perceived

 stigmatization to originate mainly from employers, and also from law enforcement officials

 and the community in general.
-This primary stigmatization was counterbalanced by the
+Primary stigmatization was counterbalanced by the

 probationers perceptions of themselves and from the support of friends and family

 members.
 As a result, probationers did not engage in secondary deviance to the extent